Forenche/nsfw_detector_annotator/README.md

 - **Image Classification**: Classifies images into 5 categories: `drawing`, `hentai`, `normal`, `porn`, and `sexy`.
 - **Explicit Region Detection**: Identifies explicit regions within images by utilizing a segmentation model trained to detect areas such as `breast`, `anus`, `female_genital`, and `male_genital`.
 - **Blurring**: Allows users to blur detected explicit regions with adjustable blur intensity.
+- **Video Moderation**: Identifies and blurs explicit regions in each frame.
 - **Interactive UI**: Built with Streamlit for a user-friendly and interactive experience.

 ---